AasaiAlangaram/PIC-MCU-Interface-Programs/README.md

 ------------------------------
 ### CourseWork
 --------------
-This repo contain all peripheral interface with pic16f877a\
+This repo contain all peripheral interface programs with pic16f877a\
 1.Led\
 2.Lcd(16*2)\
 3.Keypad\